Full guide on the magnificent Volcan Ijen hike (Kawah Ijen) in East Java, Indonesia.

 How long is Kawah Ijen hike?

 Most visitors would book a tour to Ijen Crater, but it is also doable alone, as the path is pretty well-maintained.
 The road is quite simple, you will walk a few kilometres to get to the top of the crater.
 Start trekking toward Ijen crater early enough (we started at 1 a.m.) to witness the sunrise and blue flames around 4am.
-You can’t miss either of it!
+You can’t miss either of them!

 Only if you’re there before 4 a.m., you might have a chance to see a unique phenomenon at the bottom of the crater – the blue flames.